How Fiber Keeps Your Brain and Heart in Shape

 Fiber Fends Off Trouble

 How?
 Your body can’t break down fiber.
-As it moves through your body, it slows digestion.
+As it moves through your system, it slows digestion.
 It keeps you regular by making your stools softer and easier to pass.
 There are two types of fiber — soluble and insoluble.
 Both should be part of a healthy diet.

 Soluble Fiber